December is the perfect time of year to escape the winter

-December is my favourite time of year to escape the winter.
-My island of choice is Barbados, just under 8 hours from London.
-The west coast north of Bridgetown is the best place to stay.
+My destination of choice is the Caribbean island of Barbados, just under 8 hours from London.
+The northwest coast up from Bridgetown is the best place to stay.
 Upscale hotels have flocked to this side of the island for the most beautiful sunsets and calmer seas.

 I choose Barbados because…